1986

 - Harlem Shuffle (Bob Relf/Ernest Nelson)

-860207B 7th February: New York.
+860207B 7th February: New York City.
 During shootings for the new promo video.

 Recording of a promotional video for the upcoming album ‘Dirty Work’ for CBS, incl.